sile-typesetter/casile/README.md

 #### Hooks

-These are functions that can be defined in your project’s `Makefile` to add additionaly funtionality at various points in the process.
+These are functions that can be defined in your project’s `Makefile` to add additionally functionality at various points in the process.
 You make use either single or multiline syntax as desired, but note the input, output, and variables passed will be the same either way.
 On the other hand each hook has its own usage so note the context it runs in.